Foreign policy of the Truman administration: Military reorganization and budgets

 Truman had hoped that the National Security Act would minimize interservice rivalries, but the Army, Navy and Air Force each retained considerable autonomy and battled over budgets and strategy.
 In 1949, Secretary of Defense Louis Johnson announced that he would cancel a "supercarrier", which the United States Navy wanted as a key weapon for the future.
 The cancellation sparked the "Revolt of the Admirals", when a number of retired and active-duty admirals publicly disagreed with the administration's emphasis on less expensive strategic atomic bombs delivered by the Air Force.
 During congressional hearings, public opinion shifted strongly against the Navy, which ultimately kept control of Marine aviation but lost control over strategic bombing.
 Military budgets following the hearings prioritized the development of Air Force heavy bomber designs, and the United States accumulated a combat ready force of over 1,000 long-range strategic bombers capable of supporting nuclear mission scenarios.

 Truman gave a low priority to the defense budget—it got whatever money was left over after tax cuts and domestic spending.
 From the beginning, he assumed that the American monopoly on the atomic bomb was adequate protection against any and all external threats.
 Military spending plunged from 39% of GNP in 1945 to only 5% in 1948.
 The number of military personnel fell from just over 3 million in 1946 to approximately 1.6 million in 1947, although the number was still nearly five times larger than that of U.S. military in 1939.
 In 1949, Truman ordered a review of U.S. military policies in light of the Soviet Union's acquisition of nuclear weapons.
-In April 1950 the National Security Council approved NSC 68, drafted by Paul Nitze.
-It urgently called for rapid rearmament and a major expansion of the defense budget, increased aid to U.S. allies, and a more aggressive posture in the Cold War.
-Truman at first shelved the document, but the outbreat of the Korean War in June 1950 convinced Washington of the necessity for higher defense spending.
-The budget quadrupled between 1949 and 1953.